jubos/fake-s3/README.md

 https://supso.org/projects/fake-s3

 Depending on your company's size, the license may be free.
 It is also free for individuals.

+You pass the license key to Fake S3 with the command line option --license YOUR_LICENSE_KEY.

 ## Connecting to Fake S3